mtashi/GiveMeSomeCredit/README.md

 Number of dependents in family excluding themselves (spouse, children etc.)

 ## Approach
-This problem can be treated as a binary calssification where the target is SeriousDlqin2yrs.
+This problem can be treated as a binary calssification where the target is SeriousDlqin2yrs with either 0 or 1 as its values.
+I mostly used SKlearn library on cpu.
-- First, I analyzed the dataset.
-There are two columns that have null variables.
-I filled out null values with most occurring value in the column.
-To reduce the prediction variable and boost the predictive capacity I group some of values in a few columns.
+- First, I analyzed and clean the dataset.
+There are two columns that have null values.
+I filled out null values with most occurring values in the column.
+Also, to reduce the prediction variables and boost the predictive capacity I grouped some of the values in a few features.
-- Then, I used a few models to fit onto the models.
-As the dataset is very skewed, I resample the dataset to balance the dataset in combination with cross validation.
+- Then, I used a few methods such as BaggingRegressor, RandomnForestclassifiers, ... to create a model.
+Since the dataset is very skewed therefore, I resampled the data to balance the dataset.
+I could not achieve notably higher accuracy, but I got a better PR curve representation.
+To test the effectiveness of the model I used cross validation.
-- I chose the ROC and PR curve to show the skill of the model.
-The highest accuracy achieved was about 78 percent with sklearn.ensemble.BaggingRegressor model.
+- I chose the ROC and PR curves to depict the skill of the model.
+The highest accuracy achieved was about 79 percent with sklearn.ensemble.BaggingRegressor model.
+- The results are shown in the image below.
+Labels show the area under the curve as well as the accuracy of the model for each fold in the cross validation method.
-- The attached ipython shows every step and its results.
+- I attached the ipython which describes every step I used in data cleaning and modeling.
+- For further expermiment I would consider using XGBOOST library and NN methods.

 ![PR_ROC](/PR_ROC_curve.png)